 And by the way, ProPublica, the Protecting Older Workers Against Discrimination Act will NOT provide parity to older workers, who would still be second class citizens under the law if the POWADA were, in fact, enacted.
 One particularly egregious problem would be fixed but the Age Discrimination in Employment Act is still far weaker than its counterpart, Title VII of the Civil Rights Act, which prohibits discrimination on the basis of race, sex, religion, color and national origin.
 You’d know that if you read my 2014 book, Betrayed: The Legalization of Age Discrimination in the Workplace.

-For those of us who have run the marathon, it is hard to stomach the pumped up idiocy of the “new” news media, where there is no past, only superficial coverage and an opportunity for bold self-congratulation.
+For those of us who run the marathon, it is hard to stomach the superficial, self-congratulatory coverage of the “new” media.

 ProPublica describes itself as a nonprofit, independent newsroom that produces investigative journalism with a “moral force” whose work is funded primarily by donations.
 Maybe they’re trying to get more donations?
 But seriously guys, the “moral force” also applies to you.